hchen90/vssocks/Readme.md

 # Notice

-*Developing of this project may still on progress.*
+*Development of this project may still on progress.*